sarahajjiestn25-beep/Noubti/README.md

 ---

-> *QueueFlow is designed to be reused, forked, and adapted.
+> *Noubtiy is designed to be reused, forked, and adapted.
 The codebase is intentionally generic so any establishment can deploy it with zero code changes — only configuration.* update
 1-
 cretate file history update to the project called update_project.txt with version app
 =======
-# Noubti
+# Noubtiy
 stage project
 >>>>>>> e56ffc31ab6c74c5a6f9108bff580d171eef92b3